FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 # Requirements Language

-{::comment}

-    MB5: Move after the intro

-    VP: Ok.

-    MK: OK.
-    MK: Moved.

-    VP: Currently the "intro" is quite long, so moved after "problems" now so this is situated closer to Specification.

-{:/comment}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119] and [RFC8174] when, and only when, they appear in all capitals, as shown here.

-{::comment}

-    The two references have to come one after another to avoid boilerplate nit, but the xml2rfc processing (web service) is buggy and strips rfc2119 brackets.
-    Luckily, having this comment here avoids the bug and creates correct .xml file.

-    VP: DONE: Verify the .txt render is still ok.

-{:/comment}

 This document is categorized as an Informational RFC.
 While it does not mandate the adoption of the MLRsearch methodology,